By Nick Perez | Cross-posted at The Innovative Educator

 My experiences in classrooms largely consisted of staring at a clock on the wall and waiting for a bell to ring so that I could go home and learn about more interesting things.
 While I thought I was just “playing on the computer”, I was really developing indispensable skills and fully experiencing the joy of education.
 The enjoyment of learning is a feeling that I cannot find words to describe, and a feeling that often seems to be lost on society.
 In the eyes of my school, this was not considered ‘work’, and I was failing.

-The Westfield school district has what they call a “child study team”.
-They were called in to save the day.
+The Westfield school district has what they call a “child study team”. [link no longer active] They were called in to save the day.
 Their job was to figure out what was wrong with me, to completely disregard the dangers of a confirmation bias, and to have me somehow classified for special-education.
 The idea of a student primarily learning outside of the classroom was unheard of.
 It especially confused them when I scored highly on tests, despite ignoring all lectures and homework.
 I was always told that I had potential, but because I wasn’t doing the work that they provided, I wasn’t living up to that potential.
 School “experts” recommended that I see a psychiatrist.
 After all, it’s easier to fix a child by giving him a bottle of pills than to actually attempt to fix the bureaucratic, factory-like conditions that exist in public schools.
 I underwent a psychological evaluation and was diagnosed with ADD.
 I was placed in a ‘supplemental’ class where I could do my homework during school hours, and was placed on Adderall (an amphetamine) at 9 years old.

 When I was 10 years old, my aunt noticed how inspired I was by technology, and paid for me to attend a computer camp over the summer.
 I was completely in awe of the realization that I could use my mind to build things for others to use.
 The possibilities will always seem endless to me, but these things are particularly enthralling when viewed through the lens of a young imagination.
 When I got home from camp with all of my new books and knowledge, my journey in independent education truly began.
 I knew that if I put enough effort into learning how to code, I could change the world.
 Unfortunately, it wasn’t long before I discovered that I wouldn’t be able to do this in school.
 The inability to devote my time toward the pursuit of my dreams made me miserable.
 I began to stay up late into the night to write code, which resulted in exhaustion, lateness, and absenteeism during school hours.